• Skip to primary navigation

 Change your device environment

-• Option A: Use a completely different phone (ideal).
+Option A: Use a completely different phone (ideal).

-Step 3: New App Store or Google Account
+Step 3: New App Store or Google account

-Step 4: Use a different IP Address
+Step 4: Use a different IP address

-Step 5: Rebuild your profile from scratch
+Step 5: Rebuild your profile from scratch, photos, and details

 Rebuild your profile from scratch

-Step 7: Avoid suspicious behavior
+Step 6: Avoid suspicious behavior

 Now that you’re back on the platform, you have to try twice as hard to get on Bumble’s good side.
 This is what I recommend: